Twickenham: Pre-Norman

 Excavations have revealed settlements in the area dating from the Early Neolithic, possibly Mesolithic, periods.
 Occupation seems to have continued through the Bronze Age, the Iron Age and the Roman occupation.
+The name Twickenham probably derives from the Old English twiccahamm meaning 'Twicca's hemmed-in land', but it could possibly derive from twicenhamm meaning 'hemmed-in land by a river fork'.
 The area was first mentioned (as "Tuican hom" and "Tuiccanham") in an 8th-century charter to cede the area to Waldhere, Bishop of London, "for the salvation of our souls".
 The charter, dated 13 June 704, is signed with 12 crosses.
 The signatories included Swaefred of Essex, Cenred of Mercia and Earl Paeogthath.

 Norman

 In Norman times Twickenham was part of the Manor of Isleworth – itself part of the Hundred of Hounslow, Middlesex (mentioned in Domesday Book of 1086).
 The manor had belonged to Ælfgār, Earl of Mercia in the time of Edward the Confessor, but was granted to Walter de Saint-Valery (Waleric) by William I of England after the Norman Conquest of England in 1066.
 The area was farmed, while the river provided opportunities for fishing, boatbuilding and trade.